 No matter what your field—from food service to engineering, marketing to retail—one thing that is consistent over most hiring processes is reference checking, which is great!
-This is your chance to have others vouch for your great professional skills, work ethic, attitude, etc…and YOU get to choose who represents you.
+This is your chance to have others vouch for your great professional skills, work ethic, attitude, etc…and YOU get to choose your references.
 What could be better?
 Talk about a stacked deck.

-However, before you start picking reference names and practicing “their” voices, here are a few suggestions for selecting and executing references that will reflect upon you positively and help you get HIRED.
+However, before you start picking your references and practicing “their” voices, here are a few suggestions for selecting and executing references that will reflect upon you positively and help you get HIRED.

 Here are a few rules of thumb to consider when selecting your references:

 a) Make them relevant – Choose people that you interact with often in professional situations and who have knowledge of what it is that you actually do.
 Choosing co-workers that are also friends is tempting, but if they have little knowledge of your position and your effectiveness doing it, they can’t provide the type of information a potential employer will be looking for.

 b) Make them current – It’s wonderful that you still have contacts from 15 years ago.
 It shows great relationship building skills…but it’s not very helpful for information on your current skill-set.
 These don’t necessarily have to be people that you are currently working with, but consider whether or not the person has up to date information before submitting them.

 c) Make them diverse – Instead of choosing all co-workers/managers that hold similar positions, choose project partners, clients, or a cross-functional manager in addition to your direct manager.
 The key is to choose references that can show your strong skill-set over a variety of situations/circumstances.